anadi45/kronos-chat/MIGRATION_SETUP.md

 # Database Migration Setup Guide

-This guide explains how to set up and use database migrations in the Kronos Chat application.
+This guide explains how to set up and use database migrations in the Quark Chat application.

 ## Quick Start